gchq/ConcourseTools/docs/source/examples/pipeline.rst

 Pipeline Conclusion
 -------------------

-The final resource only requires **135 lines of code**, and looks like this:
+The final resource only requires :linecount:`../../../examples/pipeline.py` lines of code, and looks like this:

 .. literalinclude:: ../../../examples/pipeline.py
     :linenos: